Efficient calculation of magnetic fields from ferromagnetic materials near strong electromagnets, and application to stellarator coil optimization: Verification with the finite element method

 To evaluate the magnetic field for figure \ref{fig:comsol}, COMSOL took 409 seconds on a 2023 M2 Macbook Pro.
 For comparison, generating the data for figure \ref{fig:comsol} with the reduced model took only 0.33 seconds on the same computer, giving a factor of $>1000\times$ speed-up.

 We can also directly assess the accuracy of the approximation used to determine the magnetization in the reduced model.
 This is done in figure \ref{fig:magnetization_vs_comsol}, which shows the norm of the difference in magnetization vectors between COMSOL and the reduced model.
 The magnetization is evaluated on a surface 0.675 m from the plasma, in the middle of the inner steel layer.
+In the ports, visible as the rectangular regions on the top and bottom left of the figure, the difference is necessarily zero.
 The difference is normalized to the magnitude of the magnetization in the reduced model, i.e. the saturation magnetization.
 It can be seen that this relative difference in magnetization is no more than a few percent, meaning the approximation is quite good.

 The forces on the steel can also be compared between the two methods.
 In COMSOL the force is calculated from a surface integral of the Maxwell stress on the boundary instead of the volume integral (\ref{eq:force}).
 For this comparison we evaluate the net force on one half field period of the inner steel region.
 Results are displayed in figure \ref{fig:force}.
 The Cartesian components of this force in MN were found to be [-22.1, -24.2, -22.3] from COMSOL, and [-21.8, -24.0, -21.9] according to the reduced method introduced in this article, based on eq \ref{eq:force}).
 Thus, good agreement is obtained.